25-year-old man killed in crash with stolen box truck in Queens

 Authorities say the suspect was speeding when he slammed into an SUV on Metropolitan Avenue and Rentar Plaza around 1 p.m. on Tuesday afternoon.

+Witnesses say the truck ran a red light after he hit several other cars on the street.

+"He was just going down the street, just pinballing cars, and it was like a scene out of a movie," witness Dallas Edwards said.

-The 25-year-old driver of the SUV was taken to the hospital where he was pronounced dead.
+The 25-year-old driver of the SUV, Hamlet Cruz-Gomez, was taken to the hospital where he was pronounced dead.

+"He was so young and had so much to live for, and that's what keeps playing in my mind," witness Christina Gibbs said.

-The suspect ran from the scene after that crash but was caught inside the Metropolitan Avenue subway station.
+The suspect, later identified as Ramone Pena, ran from the scene after that crash but was caught inside the Metropolitan Avenue subway station.

-A witness to the incident said the driver struck dozens of other cars.
+Witnesses who saw the incident unfold pointed authorities in the right direction and Pena was arrested as he walked out of the M train that police had stopped.

+Pena is facing charges of manslaughter, assault, grand larceny, leaving the scene of an accident, reckless endangerment and driving without a license.

 The investigation is ongoing.